Young carers and young adult carers in Upper Austria

 AIMS

-The expected outcome of this project is a study that serves as a foundation for the future improvement of the situation of young carers and young adult carers in Upper Austria.
+The aim of the study was research that provides a foundation for the future improvement of the situation of young carers and young adult carers in Upper Austria.

 METHODS